-Why Do You Need to Complete an Asbestos Awareness Course?
+Why Do You Need to Complete the 10830NAT Silica Exposure Prevention Course?

-Quite simply it is mandated by legislation in the ACT along with the White Card for any worker entering a construction site.
-Asbestos remains a hidden threat in buildings and homes throughout Australia.
-While the Government banned the material decades ago, it still appears in walls, insulation, and other building materials.
+Quite simply whilst it is not mandated by legislation in the ACT yet, along with the White Card and 10675NAT Course in Asbestos Awareness, it soon may become a requirement for any worker entering a construction site.

 According to Work Health and Safety Regulation 2011, PCBUs have an obligation to ensure that all workers who they believe may work with asbestos or asbestos-containing materials (ACMs) attend an approved course in asbestos awareness.